OUR MISSION

 2013

-22Kill (now One Tribe Foundation) was created as a social media movement to raise suicide awareness.
+22Kill (now One Tribe Foundation) was created as a social media movement to raise awareness of the suicide epidemic.

 2015